 Besides other egregious changes to the teachers’ pension, with the creation of a Second-Tier, teachers hired after January 2011 cannot receive their pension benefits until they are 67 years old: by the way, this is the highest retirement age in the nation!

 What could be the effects if Senate Bill 105 proposed by Senator Chris Lauzen, et. al. and HB 149 proposed by Representative Tom Cross, and other pension bills are also passed this spring?
 Even without discussing the third incongruous part of this fire-breathing Chimera, which also includes a Tier-Three Defined-Contribution option, presumably, many young teachers will not continue to work in Illinois (and elsewhere).

 The “best and brightest” teacher candidates will either not major in education, or these young aspirants will find teaching positions in other places, where the education of children and their teachers are valued.
-There will be a teachers' shortage in Illinois (and elsewhere) if these attacks continue.
+There will be a teachers' shortage in Illinois (and elsewhere) if these attacks on teachers continue.